-Engineering Mechanics: Statics 2 hours lecture, 3 hours lab
+Engineering Mechanics: Statics

 Solve two-and-three-dimensional engineering problems using vector mechanics.
 Study the equilibrium of rigid bodies, centroids, centers of gravity and forces on submerged surfaces.
 Analyze trusses, frames and machines.
-Understand forces in beams, including shear and moment diagrams and friction
+Understand forces in beams, including shear and moment diagrams and friction.